Skip to main content

 • Proactively sending status updates

-• Send referral event emails to let them know when a referral is qualified or approved, and reward emails to alert them a reward is ready to claim
+• Send referral event emails to let them know when a referral is qualified or approved, and reward emails to alert them a reward is ready to claim.
+They want to know if their friends actually connected with you (and when rewards are coming).

-• Bringing them back to a central location to share again
+• Bringing them back to their Portal to share again

-• Use the entry points we talked about above to get them back to their portal!)
+• Regularly use the entry points we talked about above to get them back to their Member Portal!

 Did this answer your question?